Indie – Independent. Without Investor Money. Creative.

-The Indie Game Magazine (IGM) is a print and digital magazine which was started in October 2008 by Mike Gnade, while IGM Mobile launched in March 2012 which started from a personal projected by Thomas Wang.
+The Indie Game Magazine was originally a print and digital magazine which was started in October 2008 by Mike Gnade.
 It was the great initial surge of support from indie game developers and readers that led to The Indie Game Magazine evolving into a bi-monthly digital and print magazine.
 After about 18 months of steady growth and a successful ‘Pay-What-You-Want’ Promotion, the founders of IGM felt that it was time for an upgrade.

 Indie Games are video games which are made by passionate game developers who typically publish their game on their own via the internet.
 Indie Games are typical not funded nor published under major labels and therefore the developers are not limited in their scope of creativity.
 Indie Games will typically stretch the boundaries of what has been done already and sometimes even what is commonly accepted as normal practice.
 The one thing that they all have in common is the level of passion poured into the game by their developer, as these games are made out of a desire to make a game rather than making money.